 Articles Tagged ‘Wizz Air’

-Wizz Air now links Katowice to Glasgow with twice-weekly flights, using its A320s.
+Wizz Air now connects Budapest to Maastricht Aachen and Hurghada with twice-weekly and weekly flights respectively, using its A320s.